-Figuring out how to tenderize steak does not need to be an arduous process.
+Figuring out way to tenderize a steak does not need to be an arduous process.
 The top tip for barbecue is to cook “low and slow.”
 The process gives you the most tender meat possible, and it is easier because you don’t have to babysit the meat while cooking.

 Here’s a simple method for low and slow steak: